-which is defined as the act of assisting people with their death in order to end their suffering, but without the backing of a controlling legal authority.
+Physician-assisted suicide differs from euthanasia, which is defined as the act of assisting people with their death in order to end their suffering, but without the backing of a controlling legal authority.

 The process of reporting applications and deaths varies by state.

 October 27, 1997 - Oregon’s Death with Dignity Act becomes law.
-Passed in a 1994 election with 51% of voters in favor, the law was delayed initially because U.S. District Judge Michael Hogan issued an injunction and then ruled it unconstitutional.
-The Ninth Circuit Court of Appeals reversed the ruling and the injunction was lifted when the U.S. Supreme Court referred the matter back to the state in 1997.
+Passed in a 1994 election with 51% of voters in favor, the law was delayed initially because US District Judge Michael Hogan issued an injunction and then ruled it unconstitutional.
+The Ninth Circuit Court of Appeals reversed the ruling, and the injunction was lifted when the US Supreme Court referred the matter back to the state in 1997.

 November 1998 - American pathologist and assisted suicide advocate Jack Kevorkian, known as “Dr. Death,” videotapes the death of Thomas Youk, submits it to CBS’s 60 Minutes and it is broadcast on television.
 The airing prompts murder charges against Kevorkian, rather than assisted suicide charges, because Kevorkian injected the drug into Youk, who had Lou Gehrig’s disease.

-March 26, 1999 - Kevorkian is convicted of second degree murder and delivery of a controlled substance.
-He serves eight years of a 10 to 25 year sentence.
+March 26, 1999 - Kevorkian is convicted of second-degree murder and delivery of a controlled substance.
+He serves eight years of a 10 to 25-year sentence.

-A Montana Supreme Court ruling in the case Baxter v.
+December 31, 2009 - A Montana Supreme Court ruling in the case Baxter v.
 Montana asserts that the Rights of the Terminally Ill Act protects a physician who prescribes aid from liability.

-New Mexico Second Judicial District Judge Nan Nash rules in favor of an individual’s right to die in the case Morris v.
+January 13, 2014 - New Mexico Second Judicial District Judge Nan Nash rules in favor of an individual’s right to die in the case Morris v.
 Brandenberg.
 In appeal by the Office of the New Mexico Attorney General, the case is assigned to the New Mexico Court of Appeals/Supreme Court.
 The ruling remains in effect but only for Bernalillo County, according to the attorney general’s office.

-Brittany Maynard, a 29 year-old with terminal brain cancer, ends her life under Oregon’s “Death with Dignity Act.”
-She had moved to Oregon following her January 1, 2014 prognosis in order to take advantage of the Death with Dignity law.
+November 1, 2014 - Brittany Maynard, a 29-year-old with terminal brain cancer, ends her life under Oregon’s “Death with Dignity Act.”
+She had moved to Oregon following her January 1, 2014, prognosis in order to take advantage of the Death with Dignity law.
 There is no such law in her native California.
 She garnered a large following advocating for physician-assisted suicide laws via social media.

-Brown wrote that he thought about his own death while considering whether to sign the bill.
+October 5, 2015 - California Governor Jerry Brown signs into law the End of Life Option Act, which legalizes physician-assisted suicide for Californians with terminal illnesses.
+In a letter to members of the California State Assembly, Brown wrote that he thought about his own death while considering whether to sign the bill.
 “I do not know what I would do if I were dying in prolonged and excruciating pain.
 I am certain, however, that it would be a comfort to be able to consider the options afforded by this bill.”